JohnEarnest/Decker/docs/decker.md

 Transitions
 ===========
 Whenever a user or script navigates to a new card with `go[]`, Decker can perform a brief transition animation, like a horizontal slide or wipe.
 Transitions add visual flair and aid users in finding their way around a deck by providing spatial relationship cues.
-Decker comes with a number of pre-defined transitions, and you can add more (or override existing ones) by writing appropriate Lil functions and installing them by calling the `transition[]` function.
+Decker comes with a number of pre-defined transitions, and you can add more (or override existing ones) by writing appropriate Lil functions and installing them by calling the `transition[]` function, or by providing a function directly as the second argument to `go[]`.

 The Lil function you install as a transition will be called several times when an animation is required, with four arguments:
 - `canvas`: a _canvas interface_ the size of the current card.